 - Sugar: 1 Tablespoon of sugar increases the yeast’s activity and tenderizes the dough, especially when paired with a little olive oil.

 Though the warm ham & melty cheese filling is fantastic, the crust is the best part.
 This bread tastes phenomenal!

 Baking with Yeast Guide

-Place the ham & cheese on one side, then fold the dough over to fully enclose it.
+- Add ham & cheese.
+Place the ham and cheese on one side, then fold the dough over to fully enclose it.

-The homemade ham & cheese pockets are incredible right out of the oven because the bread is crispy on the outside and soft on the inside.
+- Enjoy!
+They are incredible right out of the oven because the bread is crispy on the outside and soft on the inside.
 It’s a miracle in hand-held form.
 Just be careful when taking that first bite because the center is very hot!
-Obviously burnt my tongue.

 Make freezer-friendly homemade ham & cheese pockets with this easy recipe!

 - 2 and 1/4 teaspoons Red Star Platinum yeast (1 standard packet)

 - 1 and 1/3 cups (320ml) warm water, about 110°F (43°C)

 - 3 and 1/2 cups (440g) all-purpose flour (spoon & leveled), plus more for work surface